 Mildura may be one of the most remote regional centres in Victoria, but you certainly wouldn't know it.
 This oasis on the edge of the outback grows a good percentage of Australia's fresh produce, and attracts plenty of visitors with its gourmet food and wine scene and historic connection to the Murray River.
-Dixie Lamers checks in with an inspiring list of top things to see and do...
+Here's an inspiring checklist of top things to do.

 Mildura has standout appeal in its setting on the banks of the mighty Murray River.